Fire Mage DPS Macros and Addons — Shadowlands 9.2

 Details

 Details is a more heavyweight damage meter, taking up quite a bit of memory.
 It offers extensive in-game analysis tools compared to Skada, however, allowing you to break down your data in depth without leaving the game.
-This is the recommended damage meter if you don't log your raid data.
+This is the recommended damage meter if you do not log your raid data.

 Extra AddOns